junxit/us-congress-bills-111/metadata.md

 - 2009-07-29 — Motion to reconsider laid on the table Agreed to without objection.
 - 2009-07-29 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR 7/28/2009 H8946)
 - 2009-07-29 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR 7/28/2009 H8946)
+- 2009-07-30 — Received in the Senate and referred to the Committee on Foreign Relations.